gregdegruy/vision-ai-kit/README.md

 Managing the device with the Android Debug Bridge, `./adb.exe devices` to confirm device is connected to your machine, `./adb.exe shell ifconfig wlan0` to view the devices ip.

+To capture pictures with the device follow the README in the python_iotcc_sdk directory.

 [Stream](https://azure.github.io/Vision-AI-DevKit-Pages/docs/RTSP_stream/) only one per browser session
 ```
 rtsp://<IP address>:8900/live